-Houston Truck Accident Lawyers
+Award Winning Houston Truck Accident Attorneys

 For example, in the past, Simmons and Fletcher, P.C. used this in Arizona to enable Keith M. Fletcher to handle an Arizona runaway 18-wheeler case caused by the trucking company's failure to maintain the brakes properly.
 In that case, the truck driver was the victim of his own company.
 Keith M. Fletcher able to successfully make a recovery for the family of the victim.
 More commonly, the victims are the unsuspecting driver and passengers of other vehicles.